-Results 1–10 of 10 for "Psychology Topic"X related to "Insufficient evidence to support sexual..."
-Refine Your Search Refine Your Search TopicTrauma (3)Ethics (2)Human rights (2)Therapy (2)Children (1) 9 more... [+] Depression (1)Emotional health (1)Hate crimes (1)Military (1)Natural disasters (1)Post-traumatic Stress Disorder (1)Sexual abuse (1)Stress (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
-Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 2.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
-Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 3.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
-Psychology Topic 4.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
-Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 5.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
-Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 6.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 7.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
+Results 1–10 of 14 for "Psychology Topic"X related to "Insufficient evidence to support sexual..."
+Refine Your Search Refine Your Search TopicTrauma (3)Education (2)Human rights (2)Sport & exercise (2)Therapy (2) 16 more... [+] Women & men (2)Children (1)Depression (1)Emotional health (1)Ethics (1)Hate crimes (1)Law & psychology (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Military (1)Natural disasters (1)Post-traumatic Stress Disorder (1)Sexual abuse (1)Stress (1)Violence (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.
+Lesbian, Gay, Bisexual, Transgender LGBT is shorthand for lesbian, gay, bisexual and transgender.
+The “LGB” in this term refers to sexual orientation.
+The “T” in LGBT stands for transgender or gender non-conforming, an umbrella term for people whose gender identity or gender expression does not conform to that typically associated with the sex to which they were assigned at birth.Psychology Topic 2.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 3.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
+Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 4.Psychologists, Working in SchoolsPsychological science is re-examining how people learn and helping facilitate peak performance in the classroom, on the playing field, and in other situations that require physical and mental execution.
+Psychology Topic 5.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
+Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 6.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
+Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 7.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 8.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
 Reactions such as shock and denial are typical.
-Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 8.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
-PTSD may affect your personal relationships or health and well-being.Psychology Topic 9.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic 10.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Psychology Topic"X related to "Insufficient evidence to support sexual..."
+Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 9.Human RightsHuman rights are rights to which all human beings are inherently entitled.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)10.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
+PTSD may affect your personal relationships or health and well-being.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Psychology Topic"X related to "Insufficient evidence to support sexual..."